sashkab/mp3/README.md

 ## Help

+    positional arguments:
+      dir                  Folder with mp3 files to fix.

+    optional arguments:
-    -h, --help           show this help message and exit --dir DIR            Folder containing mp3 files to convert --dry-run            Don't write changes to disk
+     -h, --help           show this help message and exit --debug              Show debug output
+     --dry-run            Don't write changes to disk.
-    --encoding ENCODING  Encoding of the tags in your mp3 files --debug              Show debug output
+     --encoding ENCODING  Encoding of the tags in your mp3 files.
+     -v, --version        show program's version number and exit

 Possible encodings are cp1251, koi8-r